Medical Lake School District tours Fairchild AFB

 |0

-This work, Medical Lake School District tours Fairchild AFB [Image 4 of 4], by TSgt Heather Ley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Medical Lake School District tours Fairchild AFB, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.